projectcontour/contour/examples/contour/README.md

 This will:

-- set up RBAC and Contour's CRDs (that is, IngressRoute)
+- set up RBAC and Contour's CRDs (CRDs include IngressRoute, TLSCertificateDelegation, HTTPProxy)
+  * As a note IngressRoute will be removed in a furture release
+  * Users should start transitioning to HTTPProxy to ensure no disruptions in the future
 - run a Kubernetes Job that will generate one-year validity certs and put them into `projectcontour`
 - Install Contour and Envoy in a Deployment and Daemonset respectively.